ankit-kejriwal/lzw_python/README.md

 ## **Data Structure**<br />

-Dictionary is used to implement the algorithm.
-It containes the ASCII characters as KEY along with its ascii value as VALUE for encoding and vice versa in case of decoding.
+Dictionary is used to put into effect the algorithm.
+It containes the ASCII characters as KEY alongside with its ascii price as VALUE for encoding and vice versa in case of decoding.

 Note <br />
 open function is used for reading and writing to files. <br />
 For encoding, encoder.py file is used.
 It will generate compressed file. <br />
 For decoding, decoder.py is used.
-It will generate decoded text file, whose contents will be same as the initial input file. <br />
+It will generate decoded textual content file, whose contents will be equal as the preliminary enter file. <br />

 ## **References:**<br />